 \subsection{Outline and Notations}

-The paper is organized as follows: In Section \ref{section.Existing results}, we review the results on weighted nuclear norm minimization \eqref{ourproblem} with a single weight.
-In Section \ref{ourwork}, we present a generalized and improved theory of non-uniform weighted nuclear norm minimization.
-Numerical results and Some important Lemmas are provided in Sections \ref{section.simulation} and \ref{section Necessary Lemmas}, respectively.
+The paper is organized as follows:In Section \ref{section.Existing results}, we review the results on weighted nuclear norm minimization \eqref{ourproblem} with a single weight.
+In Section \ref{ourwork}, we present a generalized and improved theory of non-uniform weighted nuclear norm minimization. { As one typical application of the proposed method, we explain the logic linking between low-rank matrix recovery and channel estimation in FDD massive MIMO in Section \ref{sec.fdd}}.
+Numerical results is provided in Section \ref{section.simulation}.
+Finally the paper is concluded in Section \ref{conclusion}.